Nina Bulsara: Reception

 Helen Daly of the Radio Times described Nina as "a chatterbox who has an opinion on everything and everyone" and opined that while she can be overbearing for her fellow colleagues, she is "a ray of light and will always find the positive in any difficult situation".
 Daly wrote that Nina would be a good addition to the series, as well as Metros Calli Kitson being intrigued by the character.
 Peters' co-star Elisabeth Dermot Walsh posted online that she was excited for viewers to meet the "charming, dynamic and maddening character".
 Also writing for the Metro, Chris Hallam described Nina as "bossy, interfering and annoying".
 What to Watch wrote that Nina was a bossy character who "micromanaged every aspect of Suni's life".

 Following media reports of Peters' having filmed her final scenes on Doctors, people were "surprised" she had left the soap so soon.
 Viewers questioned if the decision had been made by Peters or the producers since there was a fan consensus that the character was disliked by viewers.
-Fans of Doctors suspected that her contract had not been renewed and felt that bringing the character in was a "pointless" decision due to her swift tenure.
+Fans of Doctors suspected that her contract had not been renewed and felt that bringing the character in was a "pointless" decision due to her short tenure.
 One viewer stated: "Wendi is a great, versatile actress.
 And yet she really just didn't fit in this role.
 The fake accent was pretty poor", with numerous others agreeing with them.
 However, some viewers were disappointed to see her leave the series, feeling that she had potential to become a long-serving character.